harika5041/Recipe-Website/README.md

-Recipe Website
+<h1 align="center">Recipe Website</h1>

-Welcome to the Recipe Website project!
-This project is a simple, elegant, and user-friendly web application designed to help you discover, share, and organize recipes.
+Welcome to the <b>Recipe Website project!</b> This project is a simple, elegant, and user-friendly web application designed to help you discover, share, and organize recipes.
 Built with HTML and CSS, this site provides a seamless and engaging experience for food enthusiasts looking to explore new culinary delights.

-Features
+<h3>Features</h3>

 * Recipe Listings: Browse through a variety of recipes with detailed descriptions, ingredients, and instructions.Responsive Design: Optimized for viewing on different devices, including desktops, tablets, and smartphones.